ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 ROMFS: If UAVCAN is enabled, reduce log buffer size
-message: ROMFS: If UAVCAN is enabled, reduce log buffer size

 This is necessary to make the space for UAVCAN in memory and doing it this way avoids negatively impacting users who do not use UAVCAN.
 ### Antipattern Category